jaimelovera/music-lyric-finder/README.md

 # Song Lyric Search App Using React

 > A react web application for searching music lyrics using Reacts built in context API along with the Musixmatch public API.
+Please note that the free version of the API only returns partial lyrics.

 ## Musixmatch API
 Get your API key [here](https://developer.musixmatch.com) and add it to the .ENV file.

+Or use mine since I left it in here :P

 ## Quick Start
 ```